techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

     - argocd/sko-sample/mqmgr.yaml
     ```

-    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Application` application. **Make sure that all the status are Sync and Healthy before progressing.**
+    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `03-Application` application. **Make sure that all the status are Sync and Healthy before progressing.**

     - Check that those deployment are successful

-5. Activate ACE - MQ application
+7. Deploy Event Stream customization:

-    - Go to the folder `multi-tenancy-gitops-apps/sko-sample/ace-001`
+    - Go to the folder `multi-tenancy-gitops-apps/sko-sample/eventstream`
-    - Run the script to generate the YAML resources:

-        ``` bash
-        ./ace-config-barauth-github.sh
-        ./ace-config-policy-mq.sh
+    - Edit `multi-tenancy-gitops/0-bootstrap/single-cluster/3-apps/kustomization.yaml`.
+Uncomment the lines for:

         ```
+        - argocd/sko-sample/eventstream.yaml
+        ```

+    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `03-Application` application.

+    - Check the output of the job and fix any error that may appear.

+9. Work with App Connect Enterprise integration servers:

+    - Go to the `multi-tenancy-gitops-apps/sko-sample/ace-00-config`

+    - Run the programs:

+        ```bash
+        ./06-ace-config-barauth-github.sh
+        ./07-ace-config-policy-mq.sh
+        SF_USER=<my-sf-user> SF_PWD=<my-sf-pwd> SF_CLIENT_ID=<my-sf-client-id> SF_CLIENT_SECRET=<my-sf-client-secret> SF_LOGIN_URL="https://login.salesforce.com" ./08-ace-config-accounts-sf.sh
+        ./10-ace-config-policy-es-scram.sh
+        ./11-ace-config-setdbparms-es-scram.sh
+        ./12-ace-config-truststore-es.sh
+        ./13-ace-config-policy-udp.sh
+        ./14-ace-config-policy-email.sh
+        MAILTRAP_USER=<user> MAILTRAP_PWD=<pwd> ./15-ace-config-setdbparms-email.sh
+        ```

+    - Uncomment the content of `multi-tenancy-gitops-apps/sko-sample/ace-00-config/kustomization.yaml`

-    - Verify that there are 2 YAML files generated in that path
+    - Verify that there are 9 YAML files generated in that path

+    - Add, Commit and Push the changes to multi-tenancy-gitops-apps

     - Edit `multi-tenancy-gitops/0-bootstrap/single-cluster/3-apps/kustomization.yaml`.
 Uncomment the lines for:

         ```
+        - argocd/sko-sample/ace-00-config.yaml
+        - argocd/sko-sample/ace-backend.yaml
+        - argocd/sko-sample/ace-evnt2mail.yaml
+        - argocd/sko-sample/ace-fwdmqevnt.yaml
+        - argocd/sko-sample/ace-mqapidflt.yaml
+        - argocd/sko-sample/ace-mqapiprem.yaml
-        - argocd/sko-sample/ace-001.yaml
+        - argocd/sko-sample/ace-sflead.yaml
         ```

-    - Add, Commit and Push the changes to multi-tenancy-gitops-apps and multi-tenancy-gitops; then refresh in argoCD console the `Application` application. **Make sure that all the status are Sync and Healthy before progressing.**
+    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `03-Application` application. **Make sure that all the status are Sync and Healthy before progressing.**

     - Check that those deployment are successful